 A SISO BRP TXSS is a BRP TXSS in which EDMG BRP-TX packets used in the procedure are transmitted using a single transmit chain.
 A MIMO BRP TXSS is a BRP TXSS in which EDMG BRP-TX packets used in the procedure are transmitted using multiple transmit chains.

-If the TXSS-RECIPROCAL field in the EDMG BRP Request element within the BRP frame that starts a BRP TXSS is set to one, the TXSS-MIMO field and the TXSS-RESP-TRN field in the same element shall both be set to zero.

-If the TXSS-MIMO field in the EDMG BRP Request element within the BRP frame that starts a BRP TXSS is set to one, the TXSS-RESP-TRN field in the same element shall also be set to one.

 10.38.9.5.2.2 SISO BRP TXSS configuration

+BRP frames transmitted in a BRP TXSS during the setup phase, with feedback within an Initiator BRP TXSS and a Responder BRP TXSS, and with acknowledgement at the end of the procedure shall be transmitted and received with the same DMG antennas and AWVs used in the setup phase.
+Also, these frames shall not include a TRN field.

-All fields except for the TRN field of EDMG BRP-TX packets used in SISO BRP TXSS shall be transmitted with the same DMG antenna and antenna configuration used in the setup phase.
-The TRN field of EDMG BRP-TX packets used in SISO BRP TXSS may be transmitted with a different DMG antenna than the one used in the transmission of the remaining fields of the same EDMG BRP-TX packet.
+All fields except for the TRN field of EDMG BRP-TX and EDMG BRP-RX packets used in SISO BRP TXSS shall be transmitted with the same DMG antenna and AWV used in the setup phase.
+The TRN field of EDMG BRP-TX and EDMG BRP-RX packets used in SISO BRP TXSS may be transmitted with a different DMG antenna than the one used in the transmission of the remaining fields of the same packet.

-All fields of EDMG BRP-TX packets used in SISO BRP TXSS except for the TRN field shall be received with the same DMG antenna and antenna configuration used in the setup phase.
-The TRN field of EDMG BRP-TX packets used in SISO BRP TXSS may be received with a DMG antenna that is not the same one used in the reception of the remaining fields of the same EDMG BRP-TX packet.
+All fields of EDMG BRP-TX and EDMG BRP-RX packets used in SISO BRP TXSS except for the TRN field shall be received with the same DMG antenna and AWV used in the setup phase.
+The TRN field of EDMG BRP-TX and EDMG BRP-RX packets used in SISO BRP TXSS may be received with a DMG antenna that is not the same one used in the reception of the remaining fields of the same packet.